hadeshowff/sort-by-visualising/README.md

 Here, you can come and see the sorting algo for any integer array.

-You are given with three types of sorting methods:
+You are given with five types of sorting methods:

 bubble sort
 insertion sort